 A little later than first planned due to a year of cancelled plans, we’re here again for Secret Meet 2020.
 Being October this time, the light faded quickly the night before as we waited for the previous track day to finish before we could allow the race teams through to their garages to set up for our big day.

 Transporters were arriving every 20 minutes.
 Single car trailers, double-decker trucks and some 40-foot artic’ trailers generating small crowds.
 Joe Macari’s trailer was one of the first to drop its tailgate.
 Maserati MC12 GT1, Dallara Stradale, Yellow Ferrari F50, 250 SWB and matching F12 TDF and LaFerrari causing the obligatory picking of our favourite.

 First Point Insurance’s truck was next with Mr JWW’s F12 TDF and 992 Turbo S, and the Production Bunker Pagani Huayra.
-Next up, another truck arrived with the Production Bunker Koenigsegg Regera, a Pagani Zonda Nero, Carrera GT Zagato and an Agera R. The eerie, dull and cold unloading area was now awash with colour and cold starts!
+Next, another truck arrived with the Production Bunker Koenigsegg Regera, a Pagani Zonda Nero, Carrera GT Zagato and an Agera R. The eerie, dull and cold unloading area was now awash with colour and cold starts!

 The arrival of the Pagani truck sent Adam into an excitable spin knowing what was onboard.
 Another huge trailer, this time full of Horacio’s masterpieces including a Zonda R and, surprisingly, a black F50 — all a strong hint that the following day was going to be a level above last year.